boyter/boyter.org/content/posts/an-informal-survey-of-10-million-github-bitbucket-gitlab-projects.md

 | PHP | 33 |
 | C | 15 |
 | Go | 6 |

-### Do projects with few files have large files?

-Do projects that have less files have larger files?

 ### What are the most common filenames?